 And there may be a couple of other benefits as well.
 In leased property, the fixed casework installation is typically considered to be a leasehold improvement, which according to most traditional lease agreements means it stays behind with the building.
 On the other hand, modular furniture can be moved to a new location without penalty if you have written your lease agreement correctly.

 Recycling is another consideration.
 Many firms moving to a new location want to achieve LEED certification for energy efficiency and sustainability.
 Since modular furniture can be moved to a new location and used again, it can qualify for LEED credits (for 100% recycling of building materials).
-Generally speaking, fixed casework can’t be moved very successfully, and it’s often at risk for ending up in a landfill instead.
+Generally speaking, fixed casework can’t be moved very successfully, and it’s often at risk of ending up in a landfill instead.

 CONCLUSION 2: While it was once unthinkable that laboratories would need to move before reaching the end of their useful life, that’s no longer the case due to changes in the real estate rental market.
 Compared to fixed casework, modular furniture is easy to relocate to new locations, which protects your initial investment.
 It’s also good for the environment and may help you earn LEED sustainability credits.